Mirpur, Azad Kashmir: Sports

 Football, cricket and volleyball are popular in Mirpur.
 Mirpur has a cricket stadium, Quaid-e-Azam Stadium.

 There are registered sports clubs: Al-Fatah Cricket Club is one of the top clubs in the city which is among the top 10 Clubs of Pakistan.
 Other clubs include Eagle star Cricket Club, South Asia Cricket Club.
-Notable cricketers include Zaman Khan who plays for Lahore Qalandars in Pakistan Super League, Hassan Raza who has represented Pakistan in U-19 world Cup and Shadab Khan who is also playing for Northerns in Quiad Azam Trophy.
+Notable cricketers include Zaman Khan who plays for Lahore Qalandars in Pakistan Super League, Hassan Raza who has represented Pakistan in U-19 world Cup and Shadab Khan who is also playing for Northerns in the Quaid-e-Azam Trophy.

 Pilot Football Club, Youth Football Club and Kashmir National FC.
 The district football team of Mirpur take part in the All Azad Jammu and Kashmir football championships.

 Transport

 Auto rickshaws are very popular mode of transport for short routes within the city.
 The city's transport system links it to a number of destinations in Azad Kashmir notably Bhimber, Jatlan, Chakswari, Dadyal, Kotli and Khoi Ratta and to major cities in Pakistan as well as including services to Gujrat, Jhelum, Kharian, Gujranwala, Lahore and Rawalpindi.

 There is no railway station in Mirpur.
 The closest station is in Dina.
 The promise of a rail extension to Mirpur has not been fulfilled.

 Islamabad Airport, which services the Mirpur region, is 130 km away.
 Sialkot International Airport is 110 kilometres away.
 An international airport has been planned.
 The location of the airport has not been determined, but possible locations near Mirpur are Mangla, Jatlan and Bhalwhara.
 In August 2013, the National Assembly and the prime minister approved the airport.
 It was determined that the airport would be constructed in two years after funding.
 The promise of an international airport is yet to be fulfilled, and a group of British MPs have written to the Pakistani PM to bring it to his attention.